ofisc/ofisc.co.uk/content/club/club.md

 ## Contact

-For all inquiries please send an email to club@ofisc.co.uk
+For all inquiries please send an email to: club@ofisc.co.uk

 ## Club Policies